Ms. Sterns' Mental Health Challenge

 Sometimes when we feel like life is just too hard and too complicated, it’s helpful to focus on what we can actually do.
 I have studied mental health and I believe there are 5 really important things that we can do everyday to significantly improve our mood, energy levels, ability to focus and our overall mental health and well-being.
-I challenge you to do these five little things every day and log it on this form.
+I challenge you to do these five little things every day.

 - Show Gratitude

 - Expressing gratitude can improve your mood and make you more optimistic.
 People who regularly express gratitude for the positive things in their life are shown to be happier overall, leading to lower rates of stress and depression